Team3-16778/motor_lab/README.md

 The codes for the motor lab (Arduino and python)

 ## GUI
-The GUI is a user interface for the motor lab.
+The user interface for the motor lab.

 ### Python version
 - Python 3.12.3